Finble/Battle/README.md

 This project requires:

 - rspec
+- sinatra
+- rspec-sinatra
+- capybara
+- selenium-webdriver

 Installation
 ############

 Rspec is installed by following the content in this link: https://github.com/rspec/rspec-rails

-This Airport Challenge repo is cloned from: https://github.com/makersacademy/course/blob/master/intro_to_the_web/17_getting_started_with_battle.md
+This Battle Challenge repo is cloned from: https://github.com/makersacademy/course/blob/master/intro_to_the_web/17_getting_started_with_battle.md

 Configuration
 #############